 In contrast, I miss the subtlety of S3E14.
 Mac and Riley’s love required no words.
 It didn’t completely overshadow the episode’s overall plot.
 It simply existed.
 It was there for us to perceive and silently enjoy.
 Instead of cutting Mac’s lengthy explanations short, Riley lets him say his piece before paraphrasing everything for Alonzo — “It means physics is awesome.”

 Characters, viewers and plotlines deserved better

 From Riley’s unwavering trust in all of Mac’s actions to Mac insisting that only his blood could save Riley’s life, we didn’t need any talks of love.
 It wasn’t just their mission that showcased their affections.
-Riley was always capable of reading Mac’s demeanour, which showed when she questioned both Mac and Jack on their curious conducts.
+Riley was always capable of reading Mac’s demeanour, which showed when she questioned both Mac and Jack on their curious conduct.

 While S5E12 exists as a perfect example of how far the series has fallen, it simultaneously allows us to appreciate what we used to have with this series.
 And with that, I shall continue to watch MacGyver’s fifth and final season — till the bitter end.

 ☆ Please donate to keep this site alive! ☆ ☆ We’ll work hard to keep writing interesting content! ☆